-Figure 2 - Basic concept of the Iridium EGC system
+Figure 2 - Basic concept of the Iridium Global Satellite EGC SafetyCast service

-- 2.1.2 The Iridium EGC system offers the ability to direct a message to a given geographical area.
-The area may be fixed, as in the case of a NAVAREA/METAREA or coastal warning area; or it may be a user defined area (circular or rectangular).
-A user defined area is used for messages, such as a local storm warning or a shore-to-ship distress alert, for which it is inappropriate to alert ships in an entire satellite ocean region or NAVAREA/METAREA.
-The basic concept of the system is shown in Figure 2 above. - 2.1.3 Messages are submitted by registered information providers via an Iridium gateway.
+2.1.2 The Iridium Global\Satellite\EGC\SafetyCast service offers the ability to direct a message to a given geographical area.
+The area may be fixed, as in the case of a NAVAREA/METAREA or coastal warning area; or it may be a user-defined area (circular or rectangular).
+A user-defined area is used for messages, such as a local storm warning or a shore-to-ship distress alert relay, for which it is inappropriate to alert ships in an entire satellite ocean region or NAVAREA/METAREA.
+The basic concept of the service is shown in Figure 2 above.

+2.1.3 Messages are submitted by registered information providers via an Iridium gateway.
 Messages are broadcast according to their priority, i.e. distress, urgency or safety.
 Aboard ship, messages are received by type-approved Iridium GMDSS maritime mobile terminals.